vlad17/princeton-cos418-review/roofnet/README.md

 4. High TCP throughout

 ## Node Addresses
-Wireless interface IP addresses are auto configured, using a private prefix (e.g. 10) for the high byte, and the lower 24 bits of ethernet addresses for the lower three bytes.
+* Wireless interface IP address based on hardware ethernet address for lower bytes -> no configuration needed

-A roofnet node uses NAT between wired ethernet and Roofnet, so that connections from a user's host appear to the rest of Roofnet to have originated from the user's node.
-This means that no address allocation coordination across Roofnet boxes is required.
+* Every roofnet node has a NAT for its users -> no address allocation necessary across nodes

 ## Internet Gateways
-Roofnet assumes that a small fraction of Roofnet users will voluntarily share their wired Internet acces links.
+Roofnet assumes that a small fraction of Roofnet users will voluntarily share their wired Internet access links.

 A roofnet node sends a DHCP request on ethernet to test if it is an internet gateway.
 If this succeeds, the node advertises itself as a gateway.
 Other nodes will use this to send traffic to the internet.

 Roofnet nodes open a TCP connection to the route with the best metric, and track the gateway used for each open TCP connection they originate.

 ## Hop Count
-Practical studies found that minimum-hop-count routes are significantly throughput-suboptimal, so we must choose paths with care.
-This is hard to predict because link loss is often asymmetric, and there is a wide range of loss rates.
+Practical studies found that minimum-hop-count routes are significantly throughput-suboptimal: link loss can be high-variance and asymmetric.

 ## Routing Protocol (Srcr)
 Roofnet's routing protocol, Srcr, tries to find the highest-throughput route between any pair of Roofnet nodes.